 This game is based on the domino solitaire games invented by Fredrick Berndt (THE DOMINO BOOK; Bantam Books; ISBN 0-84-07501-4; 1975).
-I suppose you would classify the game as a member of the Bergen family because it uses rules that involve the ends of two tiles that are not immediately touching to score points and the value of the ends does not have anything to do with the score.
-However, the layout and rules about triplets of tiles and surrounding are unique.
+The layout and rules about triplets of tiles and surrounding are unique.
 They resemble the Viking game Tablut, which captures pawns on a square grid by placing two of your men on opposite sides of an enemy piece.

 The games uses a double six domino set.
 The game can be played by two to six players, but it is best for three or four players.
 A larger number of players could use one of the larger domino sets, such as the double nine or double twelve.